bhargav12341996/Excel-Projects/Excel Projects/Vrindha Store Analysis/README.md

 # Insights we are trying to find from the project:
 •	Which month got the highest sales and orders? <br>
-•	Who purchased more, men or women?
+•	Who purchased more, men or women? <br>
-•	What are the different order statuses?
+•	What are the different order statuses? <br>
-•	Compare the sales and orders using single chart.
+•	Compare the sales and orders using single chart. <br>
-•	List of top 10 states contributing to the sales.
+•	List of top 10 states contributing to the sales. <br>
-•	Which channel is contributing to maximum sales?
+•	Which channel is contributing to maximum sales? <br>
-•	Higheset selling category?
+•	Higheset selling category? <br>
 •	Relation between age and gender based on number of orders.

 # Steps involved in the project:
-1. Data Cleaning
+1. Data Cleaning <br>
-2. Data Processing
+2. Data Processing <br>
-3. Data Analysis
+3. Data Analysis <br>
-4. Preparing Dynamic dashboards with slicers.
+4. Preparing Dynamic dashboards with slicers. <br>
-5. Sharing the report/insights.
+5. Sharing the report/insights. <br>

 # Data Cleaning:
 As part of data cleaning we check for any duplicate values, missing/null values, inconsistencies or anomalies in the data.